vitaucla/vitaucla.github.io/README.md

-Welcome to the VITA UCLA official website created by Simon Zhou.
+Welcome to the VITA UCLA official website created by Simon Zhou as part of the Community Service Commission.